grafana/tempo/docs/tempo/website/getting-started/_index.md

 * [OpenTemeletry .NET Autoinstrumentation](https://github.com/open-telemetry/opentelemetry-dotnet-instrumentation)
 * [OpenTemeletry Python Autoinstrumentation](https://github.com/open-telemetry/opentelemetry-python-contrib)

-> Note: Check out our [instrumentation examples]() to learn how to instrument your
+> Note: Check out our [instrumentation examples]({{< relref "../guides/instrumentation" >}}) to learn how to instrument your
 > favourite language for distributed tracing.

-## 2. Grafana Agent
+## 2. Grafana Agent (Tracing pipeline)

 Once your application is instrumented for tracing, the next step is to send these traces to a backend for storage and visualization.
+It is common to build a tracing pipeline that offloads spans from your application, buffers them and eventually forwards them to a backend.
+Tracing pipelines are optional (most clients can send directly to Tempo), but you will find that they become more critical the larger and more robust your tracing system is.

 The Grafana Agent is a service that is deployed close to the application, either on the same node or within the same cluster (in kubernetes) to quickly offload traces from the application and forward them to a storage backend.
 It also abstracts features like trace batching and backend routing away from the client.

 To learn more about the Grafana Agent and how to set it up for tracing with Tempo, refer to [this blog post](https://grafana.com/blog/2020/11/17/tracing-with-the-grafana-agent-and-grafana-tempo/).

-> **Note**: OpenTelemetry Collector / Jaeger Agent can also be used at the agent layer.
+> **Note**: The [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector) / [Jaeger Agent](https://www.jaegertracing.io/docs/latest/deployment/) can also be used at the agent layer.
 > Refer to [this blog post](https://grafana.com/blog/2021/04/13/how-to-send-traces-to-grafana-clouds-tempo-service-with-opentelemetry-collector/)
 > to see how the OpenTelemetry Collector can be used with Grafana Cloud Tempo.

-## 3. Setting up Tempo Backend
+## 3. Tempo (Tracing Backend)

 Grafana Tempo is an easy-to-use and high-scale distributed tracing backend used to store and query traces.
+The purpose of the tracing backend is to store and retrieve traces on demand.

 Getting started with Tempo is easy.